India: Sustainable Development and Social Change

 Ms. Pragya Vardhan, Language Faculty

 Pragya Vardhan has a master’s degree in journalism and mass communication from the University of Rajasthan.
 She has worked as a language coordinator in Neerja Modi School where she conducted the student and teacher exchange programs and taught Hindi to foreign nationals.
 In addition to teaching, she has assisted Dr. Matthew C. J. Rudolph in his research work on economic, political and social reforms of South Asian countries and has edited a magazine and received training at Dainik Bhaskar (a leading Hindi daily).
-Pragya brings a wealth of knowledge on Indian culture and traditions as well as language learning and is an extrovert with great sense of humor who enjoys life to its fullest.
+Pragya brings a wealth of knowledge on Indian culture and traditions as well as language learning and is an extrovert with a great sense of humor who enjoys life to its fullest.
 She loves to dance, cook, and travel to exotic places.
 She joined SIT in 2012.

 Rama Kumari, Homestay and Lifestyle Coordinator